Get cover to suit your budget and lifestyle.

 What procedures are typically restricted or excluded?

-While each insurer will have its own restrictions and exclusions, the services and procedures listed below are commonly restricted or excluded by private health funds in Australia:
+While each fund will have its own restrictions and exclusions, the services and procedures listed below are commonly restricted or excluded by private health funds in Australia:

 - Plastic and reconstructive surgery